Château du Clos Lucé – Da Vinci’s French Castle

 King Charles VIII bought the castle in 1490 and for over 200 years it was the royal summer residence of the Kings of France.

-It was Francis I who owned the castle in 1516 who invited da Vinci to France to settle at Le Clos Luce.
+It was Francis I who owned the castle in 1516 and invited da Vinci to France to settle at Clos Luce.

 The Chateau survived the French Revolution because Amboise Family who owned it at that time were sympathetic to the cause — and convinced the revolutionaries that Leonardo was on their side.